ironsheep/P2-BLDC-Motor-Control/README.md

 ## Disclaimer and Legal

 > *Parallax, Propeller Spin, and the Parallax and Propeller Hat logos* are trademarks of Parallax Inc., dba Parallax Semiconductor
->
-> This project is a community project not for commercial use.
->
-> This project is in no way affiliated with, authorized, maintained, sponsored or endorsed by *Parallax Inc., dba Parallax Semiconductor* or any of its affiliates or subsidiaries.

 ---